danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

 differences between the two tools.
 Once you have some concrete experience, you can much more easily decide which one to use the next time.

-## I got some run-time errors about invalid proto descriptors when using `ProtocolMessageEquals`.
+## I got some thread_entrypoint-time errors about invalid proto descriptors when using `ProtocolMessageEquals`.
 Help!

 **Note:** `ProtocolMessageEquals` and `ProtocolMessageEquiv` are *deprecated* now.
 Please use `EqualsProto`, etc instead.